 Springfield - J. N. Rannells and George Johnson drove a nice lot of cattle through town Sunday purchased in Pennsylvania

 August 27, 1894 The Town Council is determined to have an additional water supply.
 The Spring question has been thoroughly discussed and all the springs in the surrounding country examined.
 A proposition has been made by R. L. Kidner to drill a two-hundred foot well and pump the water, at a rate of 600 gallons per hour, into the reservoir, by means of a wind engine, or wind mill.
 The council held a special meeting on Monday night and it was agreed to contract with Mr. Kidner to do the work, provided the voters of the town agree to an ordinance for the amount necessary to defray the expense.
 In the mean time the work of paving the streets will go on.
-August 31, 1994
+[A Look Back, August 31, 1994] August 27, 1894 The silver mine is a thing of the past and work is entirely suspended.
+[August 31, 1994]

 c.1897 The Times, allegedly a Republican newspaper, was published in Romney.**